What is Social Cognitive Theory (SCT) in Health and Social Care?

 Applying Knowledge and Examples

-• Positive role-modelling: Demonstrate desired behaviours (e.g., hygiene routines, calm communication) so people can observe and learn.
+• Model respectful behaviour: Demonstrate safe, dignified practice (e.g., hygiene routines, calm communication) so people can see what “good” looks like.

 Responsibilities and Legislation